Five considerations for year-end wealth planning

 Investment strategies

-“You want to make sure that your investment strategy aligns with your cash flow requirements, and so speaking to your advisor is an important part of that conversation,” Russell says.
+“You want to make sure that your investment strategy aligns with your cash flow requirements, and so speaking to your advisor is an important part of that conversation,” Triganza says.

 Given the changing markets, investors may also wish to review their asset allocation to ensure they are still on track with their financial goals.
 Investors will also want to ensure their risk tolerance is still the same, given the market downturn in recent months.

-Investors who sell at a loss need to be aware of superficial loss rules, says Iain Russell Director of Harbour Investment, which is when you or a person affiliated with you, such as a spouse, sells property for a loss and buys the same or identical property within 30calendar days, resulting in a denial of the loss on the original sale.
+Investors who sell at a loss need to be aware of superficial loss rules, says Jeffrey Triganza, Director of Harbour Investment Partners, which is when you or a person affiliated with you, such as a spouse, sells property for a loss and buys the same or identical property within 30 calendar days, resulting in a denial of the loss on the original sale.

 Charitable giving options